mateoconlechuga/convimg/readme.md

 # usage

-convpng uses `convpng.ini` to convert files.
-The file consists of potentially multiple sections called "groups".
-These groups consist of all the properties and settings for conversion of images, followed by a list of images to convert.
-A bare-bones `convpng.ini` file with one group is shown below; the `#` symbol is used as a command specifier.
+convpng uses a user-created file named `convpng.ini` to convert images.
+This file consists of potentially multiple sections called "groups".
+These groups contain commands for modifying how convpng processes a following list of images, including specification of palette, compression, etc. A bare-bones `convpng.ini` file with one group is shown below; the `#` symbol is used as a command specifier.

-Note: A `<boolean>` setting can be set to `true` or `false`.

     #GroupC : gfx_group
+    #Palette : xlibc
      image1.png
      image2.png
      image3.png

-Note that the `.png` extention is optional.
-Relative paths are also available, and wildcards can be supplied using the `*` character.
+The `.png` extention is optional.
+Relative paths or absolute paths can be used, and wildcards can be supplied using the `*` character.
-You can use the `/` character at the start of line for comments.
+The `/` character is used at the start of line for comments as needed.

 ## commands

+**Note**: A `<boolean>` setting can be set to `true` or `false`.

 ----